 About Your Insurance

-Dr. Staggers is a preferred provider for Delta Dental and United Concordia.
+Dr. Staggers is a preferred provider for Anthem Blue Cross Blue Shield, Delta Dental and United Concordia.
 Most orthodontic policies cover $1000 to $1500 per lifetime of the child, even if Dr. Staggers is not a preferred provider for your insurance company.
-Some policies cover as much as $2300.
+Some policies cover as much as $2500.
 Specific information about your coverage can be obtained on your insurance company's web site in the orthodontic benefits section.
 Please be aware that insurance policies vary and some of this information may not apply to your policy.
-The office staff will handle your insurance claim.
+The office staff will handle your insurance claims.
 All that you need to do is to provide the policy or group number, the policy holder's social security number or id number and the company address where claims are to be sent.
-Our office can verify your orthodontic benefits online at your consultation
+Our office can verify your orthodontic benefits online at your consultation appointment.
+We know that your insurance benefit is important to you.
+We will work to get your maximum insurance benefit.

 Orthodontic claims are usually filed on two occasions.
 The first is for the orthodontic records.
 Since the records involves radiographs and a clinical examination, most dental insurance companies will cover a portion of the records fee, even if the policy does not cover orthodontic services.
 Typically, insurance companies cover about 50% of the records fee.